 Visit the Big Bear Discovery Center

 There’s something thrilling about taking to the many Big Bear trails independently but when you’re hoping to make the most of every trek available, you’ll want to be sure to stop by the Big Bear Discovery Center when you’re in town.
 The Big Bear Discovery Center is a great place to find yourself when you’re looking for insightful information on planning a family-friendly hike or are just looking to learn more about the area’s many plants, wildlife, and landscape.
 Nature tours can easily be set up through the Big Bear Discovery Center and this locale often hosts programs that are educational and informational for guests of all ages.
-The Big Bear Discovery Center is located at 40971 North Shore Drive and is open Monday through Thursday from 9:00 am until 4:00 pm.
+The Big Bear Discovery Center is located at 40971 North Shore Drive and is open Thursday through Monday from 9:00 am until 4:00 pm.
 General information is available by calling 909-382-2790.

 Take a Ride Down the Alpine Slide